emicklei/go-restful/README.md

 - Compression
 - Encoders for other serializers
 - Use [jsoniter](https://github.com/json-iterator/go) by building this package using a build tag, e.g. `go build -tags=jsoniter .`
-- Use the package variable `TrimRightSlashEnabled` (default true) to controls the behavior of matching routes that end with a slash `/`
+- Use the package variable `TrimRightSlashEnabled` (default true) to control the behavior of matching routes that end with a slash `/`

 ## Resources